WebGL 02: "Movement and Color"

 Times are in seconds, sizes are in pixels, speeds are in pixels/second, and "forces" (really accelerations) are in pixels/(second^2).

-Notice I've also included an extra MAX_SHAPE_COUNT - this is nice to have to prevent accidentally creating a demo that spawns waaaaaaay too many shapes and slowing down a user's computer.
+creating a demo that spawns waaaaaaaaay too many shapes and slowing down a user's computer.

-Generating Circle Geometry
+Generating Circle geometry

-A couple math things:
+A couple math things that'll be helpful here:

-For this shape, it'll be easy to put positions and colors right next to each other in memory, so each vertex will be structured like this: [X, Y, R, G, B].
+For this shape, it'll be easy to put positions and colors right next to each other in memory, so each vertex

 It looks and sounds like a lot of math, and it is.
-But the implementation isn't too bad once you understand the math behind it:

 function buildCircleVertexBufferData() {